 In addition to the review of past exhibitions, as many Munich museums have on their websites, the Kunsthalle of the Hypo-Kulturstiftung offers a special treat: You can now experience the wonderful "Du bist Faust" exhibition of 2018 completely online, as well as the "Munich Rococo" exhibition.
 If you want to, you can move through the rooms with VR glasses, listen to the contributions thanks to the audio symbol and even read the exhibition texts in enlarged form by clicking on the text symbol that appears.
 Almost like in a real museum!

 No virtual tour, but lots of photos - also from the current exhibition "Pati Hill Something other than either" - can be viewed on the website of Kunstverein München.
 For the anticipation of your next visit!

 Like the Pinakotheken, the Münchner Stadtmuseum also offers its exhibits in an online collection.
 By chance or depending on the search term, you can take a digital look at works from the fields of applied art, photography, graphics, painting, fashion, puppet theatre and show business, advertising art and urban culture.
-The museum also offers free videos on YouTube and Vimeo.
+The museum also offers free videos on YouTube.